Activity #258: Fly solo

-alice, international baby of mysteryEven if this isn’t an activity you’ll do today, you might find yourself on an airplane sometime this year.
-So far, Holden has flown cross-country at 3 weeks, 3 months, 6 months, and now 7.5 months.
-Each time, Alec and I worked as a team to cover the travel-parenting duties, so I have yet to fly solo.
+Before turning one year old, Holden had flown cross-country at 3 weeks, 3 months, 6 months, and 7.5 months.
+Each time, Alec and I worked as a team to cover the travel-parenting duties, so I didn’t get to fly solo until my second son was born.

 The hero of this story, therefore, is my friend Beth, who flew to Chicago from Sydney, Australia alone with her 6-month old, Alice.
 She is the master.
-She shared some of her best tips with us:
+She shared her approach and best tips with us including:

 For the plane/airport, this is what I needed: